HadoukenIO/js-adapter/tutorials/Window.updateOptions.md

-Updates the window using the passed options
+Updates the window using the passed options.
+Values that are objects are deep-merged, overwriting only the values that are provided.

 # Example
 ```js
 async function updateOptions() {